 - When a situation (i.e. childcare settings) or a person (i.e. children younger than 2) are specifically exempted by Maine civil authorities;

-- While participating in activities in which a face covering cannot practically be worn, such as when part of an academic assignment is singing or playing an oral musical instrument and conditions are safe to do so; or when such a special circumstance is expressly exempted by Maine civil authorities; and
+- While participating in activities in which a face covering cannot practically be worn, such as when part of an academic assignment requires playing an oral musical instrument and conditions are safe to do so; or when such a special circumstance is expressly exempted by Maine civil authorities; and

 - In other special circumstances as may be determined by campus leadership.